acouloir/AndyMilewski-Resume/topics/SeniorTechnicalProjectManagerCover.md

   * Recent example is Product Owner and Program Manager for internal Container as a Service for HPE R&D leveraging GitHub Enterprise for all Project Planning, Collaboration, Goals, Priorities and daily standups.
 This including deployment of Docker Enterprise on Bare Metal, leveraging automation and Infrastructure as Code and Jenkins for CI/Everything as Code.

+  * As the Program Manager and Product Owner for our internal deployment of DockerHub I was successful in enabling a team of diverse resources to incubate, deploy and support the operations of the global repository for all Docker images.
+Our roadmap included a goal of monthly updates to the capabilities while leveraging our internal GitHub Enterprise as the center of the universe for all documentation, project planning, roadmaps and support

 - Excellent Communication skills: Actively listens and ensures that written and verbal interactions are accurate, clear, concise and tailored to suit the recipient